dimforge/slang-hal/README.md

-# slang-hal - A Render Hardware Abstraction for Slang
+# slang-hal - A hardware abstraction for Slang